City of Bellemeade

 Home Rule Class City Government

 The City of Bellemeade is a “Home Rule Class” independent city governed by a City Commission with a Mayor and and four Commissioners.
 The mayor, who is elected to a four-year term, is the presiding officer and can also make motions and vote.
 Commissioners are elected to two-year terms of office.
 Each commissioner is assigned an area of responsibility for each term of office.
 Presently, the major areas of responsibility are Community Beautification, Public Lands, Public Safety, and Streets and Street Lights.
-The Commission meets on the second Monday of each month at 7 PM in the city hall of Lyndon.
-It is an open meeting; residents are invited to attend and speak to issues.
+The Commission met on the second Monday of each month at 7 PM in the city hall of Lyndon.
+That was changed to Louisville Jefferson County Metro Northeast Regional Library, 15 Bellevoir Circle, Louisville, Kentucky 40223 effective July1, 2019.
+Meetings shall continue to be open to the public at 7:00 pm on the Second Monday of each month.

 Garbage, Yard Waste, and Re-cycle are picked up on Tuesdays except when Monday or Tuesday is a major holiday.
 Then it is picked up on Wednesday.
 This is a Bellemeade service, not a Metro service, provided weekly the year around.

 You may sit your garbage, yard waste, and re-cycle by the street the night before pickup and then move the empty containers out of sight the night of the pickup.
 Please do not sit the containers on the pavement.